Hoorsana/Observer-2/README.md

 * sudo ip link set can0 type can bitrate 500000
 * sudo ip link set up can0

 (TODO: Add a script that runs there on every test run.)

+Test correct setup by running `candump` in one terminal and `cansend can0 000#00.11.22.33.44.55.66.77` in another.

+##### Troubleshooting

+`Cannot find device "can0"` - PCAN dongle is probably not connected

 ## License